eharmon/aiwa-remote/README.md

 Remote key codes for the Aiwa RC-T300 remote control and RC-R300 remote control reciever.

+These models were also produced by WEGA as the RU4 remote control and RA40 remote contorl reciever, and codes are compatible.

 These were used with Aiwa Series 50 and 60 mini-component stereo systems from around 1980.
 These codes may also be compatible with the System 80, which used an RC-R500 remote control reciever.

 Being an extremely early IR remote these don't use more modern "higher-level" protocols, and modern equipment can have trouble understanding these remotes.